 - Twilio numbers are charged differently than Aircall numbers.
 Your toll-free inbound calls will be charged on both Aircall and Twilio.
 However, geographic (non-toll-free) inbound calls are free on Aircall but will be charged on Twilio.

 If you do not yet have a number on Twilio, the first step would be to purchase one on their website.
+You will need to create your own Twilio account and purchase a number from there.
 Once you have your number, write it down in the International Format (E164 Format) like this: